fastify/website/docs/v3/Reference/Server.md

 })
 ```

-<a name="http2-session-timeout"></a>
 ### `http2SessionTimeout`

 Set a default
 [timeout](https://nodejs.org/api/http2.html#http2_http2session_settimeout_msecs_callback) to every incoming HTTP/2 session.
 The session will be closed on the timeout.
 Default: `5000` ms.

 Note that this is needed to offer the graceful "close" experience when using HTTP/2.
 The low default has been chosen to mitigate denial of service attacks.
 When the server is behind a load balancer or can scale automatically this value can be
 increased to fit the use case.
 Node core defaults this to `0`. `

-<a name="framework-errors"></a>
 ### `frameworkErrors`

 + Default: `null`